GuidanceMantras/GuidanceMantras/README.md

 - If relationships need free money, stay away from those kind of relationships
 - Never ever do any kind of business or money transaction with anyone without any security documents or collateral

+### Money Trap
+- Never use/buy Credit Card.
+Use of credit card makes you brankrupt
+- In case if you want to use credit card, pay the bill very next month itself
+- Credit card put almost the double interest than normal interest
+- Never ever loan complete amount for an investment

 ### Budgeting
 - Will be added later
 - ![budget](./budget.JPG)